ulrichriegel/Pareto/cran-comments.md

 ## Additional comment:

-Mac issue from last version released is fixed.
+Mac issue from last version released is fixed in this version (fix of version 2.4.4 did not work in one case).